The Power of Storytelling is built around the idea that stories can change our worlds.

 This is an important year for stories.
 Our world is in turmoil.
 Wars are looming, anxieties are high, disparities and divisions are everywhere.
 Most of the stories we see and hear today are stories of chaos and fear, of unwanted change.
 These stories are sometimes spread by forces who benefit from our uncertainties: they stress the possibility of terrorism, the need for isolation, the impossibility of integrating the Other (be they political enemies, refugees or minorities).

 We, at The Power of Storytelling, believe stories shouldn’t build fences or push people away.
 On the contrary.
 Good stories bridge the divide, they bring us closer, they create a shared sense of the world, and of our mission.
 They are the primary force of human connection, and our most powerful tool for learning how to live a better life.

 In 2017, our incredible speakers will tackle the troubling realities of our age – uncertainty, fear, inequality, misinformation –, and look at how stories can explain them, put them in context, while also giving a voice to those that have not been heard.
 Bringing untold stories and voices into the public sphere gives them social currency, reaffirms our humanity, and brings us closer.

-- Keynote talks (20-21 October) – what you already know as the main conference: inspiration and craft from international award-winning speakers.
+The Conference (Oct.
+20-21)What you already know as the main conference: inspiration and craft from international award-winning speakers.

-- DoR Picks (16-22 October) – exhibits, screenings, book signings and live music carefully curated by DoR magazine.
+The Festival (Oct.
+16-22)Exhibits, screenings, book signings and live music carefully curated by DoR magazine.
 A full schedule will be available in the following weeks.